FtuoilXelrash/rCEventScheduler/README.md

 - **🔁 Auto-Cycling** — When all events have run, the list re-randomizes automatically and starts a new cycle
 - **⚡ Max Active Events** — Control how many events can run simultaneously; prevents event stacking
 - **📢 Discord Notifications** — Rich embed messages for every scheduler action (load, queue, start, end, delay, cycle reset)
+- **📌 Sticky Live-Status Message** — A single, self-updating Discord message (its own webhook) showing active events, the next event, and the full event roster — always up to date, enabled by default
 - **🖥️ Console Logging** — Full console output for every scheduler action with local server time
 - **💬 Player Command** — Players type `!events` or `/events` — both are silent (not shown in chat), and the result broadcasts to all players so everyone benefits from the cooldown
 - **🔧 Dynamic Config** — Add your own events by editing the config file — no code, no reload required on first load